sophiephan/mini-bug-reporter/frontend/README.md

    - [ ] Success message appears after submission
    - [ ] Error handling works when API fails

-2. **Custom Context Data**:
+2. **Custom Metadata**:
-   - [ ] Verify that custom context data is included in API requests
+   - [ ] Verify that custom metadata fields can be added and removed
-   - [ ] Check that user information is correctly captured
+   - [ ] Check that metadata values are included in API requests
-   - [ ] Confirm that page/route information is accurate
+   - [ ] Test that automatically collected context data is merged correctly

 3. **UI Customization**:
    - [ ] Custom title appears correctly